Cookie preferences

 It's Normal, Period!™

-PadHer educates and mentors young African schoolgirls from underserved communities on periods, puberty, and SRHR topics using comic books to help them effectively manage their periods and build the confidence they need to take control of the future and succeed.
-Our comic books come with free pads and are available in 15 widely spoken languages in Africa, including English, French, and Swahili.
+PadHer educates and mentors young African schoolgirls from underserved communities on periods, puberty, and SRHR through comics and animations — helping them manage their periods effectively and build the confidence they need to shape their future.
+Each comic book includes free pads and is available in 15 major African languages, including English, French, and Swahili.

 HundrED 2024